 With a dispersed workforce and a student body that’s operating online, higher education institutions are vulnerable to cyber attacks.
 It’s critical to develop a security plan that protects the university from cybercrime.

-1. Prevent Social Engineering
+1. Prevent Social Engineering that threats data security

 Phishing attacks mainly target educational institutions.
 This is because the staff in schools is an easy target because they receive a high volume of emails.
 In 2019, 71 percent of opportunistic attacks were Trojan malware, which was delivered through spam messages.
 The education sector was the most targeted industry.